Omaha World-Herald: Website, printing plant and headquarters

 The Omaha World-Herald operates the website Omaha.com, the Omaha area's most popular website by all measures of traffic.
 In April 2021, it saw monthly unique visits to its website of 2.51 million.

 The company dubs its downtown Omaha print production center the John Gottschalk Freedom Center, named after a former publisher of the newspaper who also was national president of the Boy Scouts of America from 2008 to 2010.

 The Freedom Center also houses its three printing presses, which can each print 75,000 papers per hour, and are considered to be some of the most advanced in the world.

 The facility was opened in August 2001, and cost almost $125 million to build.
 It consists of three structures designed by HDR, Inc. They include a five-level, 321,000-square-foot (29,800 m^{2}) press hall featuring three MAN Roland presses from Germany; a 20,000-square-foot (1,900 m^{2}) paper-storage facility capable of storing 3,000 rolls of newsprint and a 600-stall parking garage.
 Large portions of the exterior are glass, allowing downtown traffic to see the storage facility and presses.

 The storage facility/press hall is connected by a tunnel than runs underneath 13th Street in Omaha.
 Most newspaper facilities of this size have been built on greenfield sites: The Omaha World-Herald was dedicated to keeping its newspaper facilities downtown, which required a more vertical structure, and the tunnel.
 Transfer Vehicle System (TVS) robotic vehicles are used to deliver newsprint to the press.

 The presses weigh 1,661 U.S. tons and can produce 75,000 newspapers per hour.
 The John Gottschalk Freedom Center produces four editions of the Omaha World-Herald daily, in addition to a Sunday edition and daily editions of the Daily NonPareil for neighboring Southwest Iowa.

 Construction of the modern facility served as the impetus for redesigning the layout of the actual newspaper.

 In 2006, the company purchased the 16-story former Northwestern Bell/Qwest Communications building in downtown Omaha as a new base for its news, editorial, circulation and business operations.

+In 2026, it was announced that the facility would close, and that the World-Herald would instead contract its printing to a USA Today Co. owned facility in Des Moines, Iowa.